AgustinUno/HCI-PROJECT/readme.md

 2. Install dependencies using `npm install` or `yarn install`.
 3. Configure the database settings in `config.js`.
 4. Run the server using `npm start` or `yarn start`.
-5. Access the FMS application through your browser at `http://localhost:3000`.
+5. Access the FMS application through your browser at `http://localhost:3000`. or `http://your_ip:your_port`

 ## Usage
 Once installed, you can use FMS to manage your facilities efficiently.
 Here are some common tasks: